-Line 8.-Similar to the instructions to line 4, if you disposed of a building or your entire interest therein during the tax year and you posted a bond under section 42(j)(6), your credit for the year is adjusted to reflect the number of months during the tax year that you owned the building or an interest therein.
+Line 8.
+Similar to the instructions for line 4, if you disposed of a building or your entire interest therein during the tax year and you posted a bond under section 42(j)(6), your credit for the year is adjusted to reflect the number of months during the tax year that you owned the building or an interest therein.
 Similarly, if you previously had no interest in the building, but you acquired the building or an interest therein during the tax year, your credit for the year is adjusted to reflect the number of months during the tax year you owned the building or an interest therein.

 If the building is owned by a flow-through entity, the entity does not need to make any adjustment on line 8, unless the entity either (a) disposes of the building or its entire interest therein or (b) acquires the building or an interest therein during the tax year (and the entity previously had no interest in the building).
-No adjustment needs to be made on line 8 for changes in the interests of the members of the flow-through entity during the tax year.
-Such changes will be reflected in the amount of credit the flow-through entity passes through to its members.
+Do not make an adjustment on line 8 for changes in the interests of the members of the flow-through entity during the tax year.
+Instead, the entity must reflect these changes in the amount of credit it passes through to its members.